learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q30.** An icon-only button uses a magnifying glass SVG for "Search".
+**Q.** An icon-only button uses a magnifying glass SVG for "Search".
 A blind user navigates to the button and hears nothing descriptive.
 Which is the correct accessible fix?

 - A) Add `title="Search"` to the `<button>`.
 - B) Add `aria-label="Search"` to the `<button>` and `aria-hidden="true"` to the SVG inside it.